lesleyzhao/Good_Old_Map/README.md

     npx nodemon src/server.mjs
     ```

+    Database setup:

+    - we are using MongoDB Atlas as our database
+    - when you run the back-end, the database will be automatically connected

    - We use mocha, chai, and c8 to perform unit testings on all of our codes.
 To enable testing, please run the following script to set up testing:
       ```
       cd 4-final-project-teambaker/back-end